Complete Guide

 Multiple scientific studies using HPLC and spectrophotometry have analyzed Kashmiri saffron's chemical composition:

-Crocin Content: Research consistently shows Kashmiri Mongra grade saffron contains 18-22% crocin content by dry weight, significantly higher than the international Category I standard.
+Research consistently shows Kashmiri Mongra grade saffron contains 18-22% crocin content by dry weight, significantly higher than the international Category I standard.
 Some premium batches test as high as 25%, yielding exceptional coloring power.

-Safranal Concentration: The slow, traditional sun-drying process preserves and enhances safranal development.
+The slow, traditional sun-drying process preserves and enhances safranal development.
 Kashmiri saffron typically contains 0.8-1.2% safranal, contributing to its intensely aromatic profile described as honey-like with floral notes.

-Picrocrocin Levels: Studies indicate picrocrocin content of 8-12% in Kashmiri varieties, providing the characteristic bitterness that balances saffron's flavor profile.
+Studies indicate picrocrocin content of 8-12% in Kashmiri varieties, providing the characteristic bitterness that balances saffron's flavor profile.
 This compound also serves as the precursor for continued safranal development during storage.

 Processing and Quality Standards